Top places to live in Kent Tunbridge Wells

 Fiona Penny Bespoke Home Finders is a property finding service that can help you find your dream property in Kent and East Sussex.

-For prep schools there’s Rose Hill School actually in the centre of Tunny Wells (read the Muddy review here) but boasting plenty of green space nevertheless.
+For prep schools there’s Holmewood House is a co-educational, non-selective school for boys and girls aged 3-13 years, of just under 500 pupils, situated in 30 acres of glorious grounds and impressive facilities.
+Rose Hill School is also in the centre of Tunny Wells (read the Muddy review here) and offers Y7 & Y8 Awards providing strong financial incentives to pupils.
 Or for another excellent option in an exceptional setting there’s Somerhill School (read the Muddy review here) close by towards Tonbridge.

 Take advantage of the boys and girls grammar schools in Tunbridge Wells and nearby Tonbridge.
-Alongside excellent Secondary faith state schools, such as Bennett Memorial Diocesan School or St Gregory’s Catholic School – both rated Outstanding.
+Alongside these there’s all-ability, The Skinners Kent Academy (rated Outstanding, non-fee paying independent education in stunning £21.4 million facilities), plus excellent Secondary faith state schools, such as Bennett Memorial Diocesan School or St Gregory’s Catholic School – both rated Outstanding.

 For independent Secondary education, you have Tonbridge School for boys.
-Kent College School for Girls (read the Muddy review of the Senior School here), in Pembury (where children can go from age 3 – 18) now plans to take boys alongside girls in the Nursery and Prep School (read the Muddy review here).
+Kent College School in Pembury an-all girls Senior School (taking girls from 11 – 18 years old read the Muddy review of the Senior School here) and a Prep (for children between 3-11 years) that now has boys joining in the Nurser (read the Muddy review here).

 BEST KEPT SECRET